-- hardship; or - b) disconnection of your service is imminent or has occurred and where due process has not been followed; or - c) it relates to a service for which you receive Priority Assistance under the Priority Assistance for Life Threatening Medical Conditions Code.
+- a) you are a financial hardship customer and has applied, or entered into an arrangement, for financial hardship assistance; or - b) disconnection of your service is imminent or has occurred and where due process has not been followed; or - c) it relates to a service for which you receive Priority Assistance under the Priority Assistance for Life Threatening Medical Conditions Code.

-Our Customer Care officers are trained to watch for these factors and must flag a complaint as urgent if any of them are seen to apply.
+Our customer care agents are trained to watch for these factors and must flag a complaint as urgent if any of them are seen to apply.

-18. Internal prioritisation process
+21. Internal prioritisation process